 Childhood Obesity Rate Data from Department of Health Sub-Regional Health Inequalities

-These, however, are associations, and not clear demonstration of relationships or cause and effect.
+These correlations, however, are associations, and not clear demonstrations of relationships or cause and effect.
 A simple study of this kind cannot prove either that the prevalence of fast-food outlets leads to a higher level of consumption of takeaways and poorer diets (though it might indicate it), nor can it prove that the number of takeaways nearby is a cause of poor health outcomes.